toopay/gas-orm/README.markdown

 	phpunit --configuration /path/to/third_party/gas/tests/travis/mysql.travis.xml --coverage-text

-Gas ORM is well-covered and the latest build status could be found on the top of this document.
+Gas ORM is well-tested and the latest build status could be found on the top of this document.

 [![][FlattrButton]][FlattrLink]